 Sunlight looks bright and clear, but it’s made of multiple colors called the color spectrum, and they combine to produce white light.
 The sunlight or white light is a mix of all the rainbow colors.
-A rainbow is the visible colors of the spectrum, all separated.
+A rainbow is the visible color of the spectrum, all separated.
 Each color in the spectrum has a different wavelength.
-Some light travels in short waves, and other light travels in longways.
+Some light travels in short waves, while others travel in long ways.

 Why is the sky red at night, sunrise, and sunset?